 Mike Dinn

-John Young presents Mike with a model of DSS-43 as a retirement memento on behalf of JPL – at the Apollo 11 25th anniversary function in Canberra, July 1994.
+John Young presents Mike with a model of DSS-43 as a retirement memento on behalf of JPL – at the Apollo 11 25th anniversary function at The Hellenic Club in Canberra, July 1994.

 Mike Dinn